-- It will be important to ensure that Greater Norwich's good levels of health are supported, with a particular focus on reducing the health gap between different areas and on providing the necessary health services and facilities for a growing and ageing population. - It is important to consider the ways in which exposure to poor air quality can be minimised or reduced - "It will be important to maintain and enhance links to the countryside and semi-natural open spaces to encourage physical activity and mental well-being". - "ensuring new development is well related to green infrastructure" - "It will be important to maintain and enhance links to the countryside and semi-natural open spaces to encourage physical activity and mental well-being". - "It will be important to ensure new development supports active and healthy lifestyles.
+- It will be important to ensure that Greater Norwich's good levels of health are supported, with a particular focus on reducing the health gap between different areas and on providing the necessary health services and facilities for a growing and ageing population. - It is important to consider the ways in which exposure to poor air quality can be minimised or reduced - It will be important to maintain and enhance links, including green infrastructure links, to the countryside and semi-natural open spaces to encourage physical activity and mental well-being. - It will be important to ensure new development is well related to green infrastructure. - It will be important to ensure new development supports active and healthy lifestyles.